dboikliev/TorrenTS/README.md

 # TorrenTS
-Torrent client implemented in Typescript and NodeJS
+Torrent client implemented in TypeScript and NodeJS

 #### Run:
 ```code